Jhoon Rhee

-Rhee Jhoon-goo (이준구; Hanja: 李俊九, January 7, 1932–April 30, 2018), commonly known as Jhoon Rhee, was a Korean-American taekwondo practitioner.
+Rhee Jhoon-goo (이준구; January 7, 1932 – April 30, 2018), commonly known as Jhoon Rhee, was a Korean-American taekwondo practitioner.
 He was widely recognized as the "father of American taekwondo" for introducing the Korean martial art to the United States when he immigrated in the 1950s.
 He was a 10th-degree black belt and held the title of grandmaster.

 Early life and education

-Rhee was born on January 7, 1932, in Asan, Korea, during the period of Japanese occupation.
+Rhee was born on January 7, 1932, in Asan, Chōsen (present-day South Korea).
 He began training in the martial arts at age 13 in 1945 without his father's knowledge.
-Rhee received martial arts training from Nam Tae Hi and graduated from the Chung Do Kwan school.
-While an officer in the Korean Army, he went to the U.S. to attend Southwest Texas State College in 1956, and later returned to attend Texas to attend the University of Texas-Austin for an engineering degree.
+Rhee received martial arts training from Nam Tae-hi and graduated from the Chung Do Kwan school.
+While an officer in South Korean Army, he went to the U.S. to attend Southwest Texas State College in 1956, and later returned to attend Texas to attend the University of Texas-Austin for an engineering degree.
+He later became a naturalized American citizen.

 Career

 During the 1960s, Rhee befriended Bruce Lee—a relationship from which they both benefited as martial artists.
 Lee taught Rhee an extraordinarily fast punch considered almost impossible to block, something Rhee named the "accupunch".
 During his study in Texas, Rhee issued his first U.S.-awarded black belt to Pat Burleson and his first fully U.S.-trained student was Allen Steen, both of whom teamed up to set up the influential Southwest Black Belt Association (later the American Black Belt Association), resulting in many champions.
 Upon graduation from college, Rhee relocated to the East Coast and opened his first studio in the U.S. in 1962 in Washington, D.C., and over time expanded to 11 studios in the DC Metro area.

-In 1973, Rhee made his only martial arts movie, When Taekwondo Strikes; he also had a small role in Fist of Fury.
+In 1973, Rhee had his only starring film role, in Hong Kong's When Taekwondo Strikes; he also had a small uncredited role with Bruce Lee in Fist of Fury.

 In 1975, he met Muhammad Ali before the latter's Thrilla in Manila fight with Joe Frazier.
 Rhee demonstrated the accupunch to Ali, who was unable to block it and asked to be taught it.
 Rhee was Ali's head coach for the boxer's fights with Richard Dunn and Antonio Inoki.

 In the mid-1980s, Rhee operated a network of 11 martial arts studios across the Washington, D.C., region.
 Rhee was well known in the D.C. area for a television commercial with a jingle by Nils Lofgren and Rhee's daughter uttering the catchphrase "Nobody bothers me," followed by his son saying "Nobody bothers me, either" and winking.
 In 2000, Rhee was the only Korean-American ranked among the 203 most recognized immigrants to the country by the National Immigrant Forum and Immigration and Naturalization Services.

 Rhee was inducted into the Taekwondo Hall of Fame in 2007, in which he is listed as a pioneer of taekwondo both in the U.S. and Russia.
 Rhee is on Chang Keun Choi's list of taekwondo pioneers.